Cornwall National Landscape Walking Guide

-This AONB is split into many small fragments.
+This National Landscape (formerly AONB) is split into many small fragments.
 It contains some of Britain's finest coastal scenery, including Land's End and the Lizard peninsula.
 In addition Cornwall's highest moorland around Bodmin is also included in this very varied and historically interesting area.

 The north coast includes the famous headlands of Tintagel and St Agnes Head, extensive sand dunes, and the spectacular cliffs north of Boscastle, which rank amongst the highest in Britain.
 In contrast the south coast has a softer feel with a landscape of cliffs, coves and fishing villages.
 The ria coastline with its flooded valleys is typified by the estuaries of the Fal, Fowey and Helford Rivers with their extensive oak woodlands.
 The Fal River in particular is one of Europe's best unspoilt examples of a drowned estuary complex.